visgl/luma.gl/docs/api-reference/engine/model.md

 - `transformFeedback` - an instance `TranformFeedback` object, that gets activated for this rendering.
 - `vertexArray` - an instance of `VertexArray` object, that holds required buffer bindings for vertex shader inputs.

+Returns

+- `boolean` - `true` if the model was drawn, `false` if not (normally because resources were still being loaded).
+If false is returned, then the application should attempt to draw again next frame.

 ### `setVertexCount(): void`

 Sets the number of vertices